When

 secretary

-were
+were eager

-help
+to help

-Richard,
+Richard, and

-and in a
+in a short

-time
+time affairs

-were
+were gliding

 along

-smoothly
+smoothly for

-for the
+the young

 man.
 But